-Mount Pinos Trail is a 3.6 mile moderately trafficked out and back trail located near Frazier Park, CA that features beautiful wild flowers and is rated as moderate.
+Mount Pinos Trail is a 3.6 mile moderately trafficked out and back trail located near Frazier Park, California that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.

 cross country skiing